PiCK

 Summary

-- $59 billion in cumulative net inflows into U.S. spot Bitcoin ETFs and continued corporate Bitcoin accumulation are supporting the market’s downside.
+- Cumulative net inflows into U.S. spot Bitcoin exchange-traded funds (ETF) have surpassed $59 billion, and corporate BTC accumulation is helping limit the market’s downside.

 Forecast Trend Report by Period

-Bitcoin’s current market cycle is showing a different pattern from past bear markets, with institutional and corporate buying helping put a floor under declines.
+Bitcoin’s current market cycle is unfolding differently from past bear markets, with institutional and corporate buying helping support prices.

-Pierre Rochard of Bitcoin Bond Company told Cointelegraph on May 12 that Bitcoin fell 77% to 85% in the 2015, 2018 and 2022 bear markets, but the correction in the current cycle has been relatively limited.
+Pierre Rochard of Bitcoin Bond Company told Cointelegraph on May 12 that Bitcoin fell 77% to 85% during the 2015, 2018 and 2022 bear markets, while the current correction has been comparatively limited.

 Cumulative net inflows into U.S. spot Bitcoin exchange-traded funds have exceeded $59 billion, he said.

-Ongoing Bitcoin purchases by companies including Strategy are also helping curb the market’s downside.
+Ongoing Bitcoin accumulation by companies including Strategy is also helping limit the market’s downside, Rochard added.

-Some analysts said record highs in the Nasdaq, a U.S. vote on the CLARITY Act and discussions over a strategic Bitcoin reserve are also affecting changes in the market’s structure.
+Some analysts say record highs in the Nasdaq, a vote on the U.S. CLARITY Act and discussions over a strategic Bitcoin reserve are also reshaping the market’s structure.

-Markets are watching how institutional inflows and expanding corporate accumulation will shape Bitcoin volatility and its longer-term price trajectory.
+Market participants are watching how institutional inflows and rising corporate accumulation will affect Bitcoin volatility and its longer-term price trajectory.
 The regulatory environment and ETF fund flows remain key variables.

 JH Kim